GameOver Zeus Botnet Disrupted

 - Text-based chat windows appear on your computer’s desktop unexpectedly.

 - Your computer files lock up and a ransom demand is made to unlock files.

 If you notice one or more of these actions on your computer, you may have been infected with the GameOver Zeus malware.
-The Department of Homeland Security’s Computer Emergency Readiness Team (CERT) has posted additional information on its website about GameOver Zeus, including the specific operating systems impacted, an overview of the malware, and actions you can take to remove the infection from your computer.
-Visit www.us-cert.gov/gameoverzeus for details.
+The Department of Homeland Security’s Computer Emergency Readiness Team (CERT) has posted additional information on its www.us-cert.gov/ncas/alerts/TA14-150A for details.about GameOver Zeus, including the specific operating systems impacted, an overview of the malware, and actions you can take to remove the infection from your computer.
+Visit

 GameOver Zeus is an extremely sophisticated type of malware designed specifically to steal banking and other credentials from the computers it infects.
 It’s predominately spread through spam e-mail or phishing messages.

 Unbeknownst to their rightful owners, the infected computers become part of a global network of compromised computers known as a botnet—a powerful online tool that cyber criminals can use for their own nefarious purposes.
 In the case of GameOver Zeus, its primary purpose is to capture banking credentials from infected computers, then use those credentials to initiate or re-direct wire transfers to accounts overseas that are controlled by the criminals.
 Losses attributable to GameOver Zeus are estimated to be more than $100 million.

 Unlike earlier Zeus variants, GameOver has a decentralized, peer-to-peer command and control infrastructure rather than centralized points of origin, which means that instructions to the infected computers can come from any of the infected computers, making a takedown of the botnet more difficult.
 But not impossible.